w-a-r-m-inventory-system/Food-Pantry-Inventory/docs/source/IndividualBoxInstructions.rst

 .. image:: manual_box_images/CheckinBoxExpMonth_0_02_08.png

 If everything has worked correctly you should see the following screen below.
-Simply click on the **Return to Manual Box Menu** to continue.
+Simply click on the **Return to Manual Box Menu** link to continue.

 .. image:: manual_box_images/CheckinBoxSuccess_0_02_12.png

-If everything has not worked correctly you should see a screen like the one below.
+If there is an error you should see a screen like the one below.
 The red arrows point to what has to be fixed before a box can be Checked in.
 Click on the **Cancel Box Checkin** link at the bottom of the page to go back to the **Manual Box Management** screen to start over.

 .. image:: manual_box_images/CheckinBoxFailure_0_03_05.png

+|

 Consume (Empty) a Box Screen
 =============================